joelbetteridge/littorina-littorea-choice-test-millport/README.md

 ## Study Overview

-All data were collected on the island of Millport (Scotland) by Joel Betteridge, Anne Strevens and William Grimsdell.
+All data was personally collected on the island of Millport (Scotland) by Joel Betteridge, Anne Strevens and William Grimsdell.
 This experiment tested whether *L. littorea* would avoid *A. equina* in a controlled choice test.
 Five snails were placed in a glass tank containing either real beadlet anemones (anemone treatment) or water only (control).
 Snail positions were scored at 10-minute intervals over 30 minutes using a positional scoring system (see below).

+The entire experimental plan was designed in a a small group during my second year practical ecology module workshops before the field trip to Millport.
+Post-data collection, we were given 3 days to individually create our results in R alongside writing a small findings report.
+Final grade = 83%

 **Scoring system:**